jarretmoses/jmoses89.github.io/source/_posts/2014-11-13-event-dot-stoppropagation-<-semicolon-remembered.markdown

 });
 ```

-In my first start to ficure out what event.stopPropagation() is I placed a div inside a div and added an event handler to the outer div which would display an alert anywhere I clicked inside div1..including div2.
+In my first attempt to figure out what event.stopPropagation() is, I placed a div inside a div and added an event handler to the outer div which would display an alert anywhere I clicked inside div1...including div2.
 So since div2 is inside div1 div2 counts as part of div1.
 That makes sense but doesn't yet solve my problem.

 #####Code 2
 ``` javascript